stephbuon/democracy-lab/README.md

 If this is your first time accessing this repository you should run **first-time-set-up.R** or **first-time-set-up.py** (located in the repository's root directory).

 first-time-set-up constructs folders that are not already part of this respositiory, such as the folders **data** and **visualizations**.
-These folders are included on the **.gitignore** to avoid uploading several gigabytes of data
+These folders are included on the **.gitignore** to avoid uploading several gigabytes of non-code related data

 Some scripts, for example, generate several visualizations and save them to the visualizations folder.